“You are my beloved Son; with you, I am well pleased.” Luke 3:21-22.

 Jesus is among us as a son, a brother, and one who brings healing and hope to humankind.

-If we are meeting him for the first time, he appears as a young man possessing great personal power.
+If we are meeting him for the first time, he appears as a young man possessing high personal power.
 At the Jordan River, John the Baptist sees and affirms Jesus in his special grace.

 It’s the unfolding of a person’s life in those early years or “wonder years” that can teach vital life-lessons and may open us to wonders deep inside each person.

-I’m very fond of the great Jesuit thinker Teilhard de Chardin who writes: “We are not human beings having a spiritual experience, we are spiritual beings having a human experience.”
+I’m very fond of the great Jesuit thinker Teilhard de Chardin who writes: “We are not human beings having a spiritual experience.
+We are spiritual beings having a human experience.”

 How’s that??
 Maybe this recent advice column may help!